blaze-b/mc-ui-demo-trainer/docs/interactive-web-design.md

     9. Colors
         - It can be used to associate information and convey hierarchy
         - It provide emphasis
-        - Gray used to deemphasize elements.
+        - Gray used to de-emphasize elements.
         - Gradient and drop shadows can add depth and dimension
         - Contrast Ratio must allow for distinguishing elements from the background
         - Run through Contrast Checker